Advanced Strategies for High-Temperature Injection Molding: Material Mastery, Thermal Dynamics, and Process Optimization

 The Classics: PEEK, PPS, PEI, and PSU

-High-temperature thermoplastics like PEEK (Polyether Ether Ketone) and PPS (Polyphenylene Sulfide) remain industry staples due to their exceptional thermal stability (>250°C for PEEK) and chemical resistance.
-However, newer materials are pushing boundaries:
+High-temperature thermoplastics such as PEEK (Polyether Ether Ketone) and PPS (Polyphenylene Sulfide) remain industry staples due to their exceptional thermal stability (>250°C for PEEK) and chemical resistance.
+However, newer materials are pushing the boundaries:

 • PEI (Polyetherimide): Balances high glass transition temperatures (Tg ~217°C) with inherent flame retardancy, ideal for aerospace interiors.